Hsunmonu/capstone-ts-toolkit/README.md

 ## AI use disclosure

-Generated the initial project scaffold (README, .gitignore, LICENSE, package.json, tsconfig.json, ESLint flat config, GitHub Actions workflow, and a placeholder source file + test) with Claude, prompted with the assignment instructions from the Capstone Engineering Toolkit lecture (GitHub Actions, branch protection, licensing, and .gitignore hygiene for a TypeScript repo).
-Reviewed and adjusted the generated config before committing.
+Used AI to generate the initial project scaffold (README, .gitignore, LICENSE, package.json, tsconfig.json, ESLint flat config, GitHub Actions workflow, and a placeholder source file + test) with Claude.
+I asked Claude to help me meet the requirements for the assignment.
+Then I reviewed and adjusted the generated files and tests before committing.